How Much Exercise A mini Golden Retriever Needs?Complete Guide

 Interactive Toys and Games

-Interactive toys, like treat-dispensing puzzles or ball launchers, can keep your mini Golden Retriever engaged and active.
+Interactive toys, like treat-dispensing puzzles or ball launchers, can keep your samll Golden Retriever engaged and active.
 These toys provide mental stimulation and physical exercise as they figure out how to retrieve or interact with them.
 Incorporate these into their routine for variety.

 Agility Training